Nontransporting EMS vehicle: Examples

 In France, emergency medicine is generally handled by two services, the Fire Department red ambulances which provide basic life support, and Hospital-based yellow or white vehicles who provide advanced life support ambulances and emergency physicians who use fly-cars.
 In the French model of prehospital care, doctors may remain on scene to attempt procedures to stabilise patients prior to transport.

 In the United States, several fire departments and private ambulance services have fly-car programs.
 The Fire Department of the City of New York (FDNY) added EMS capabilities to many of their fire engines, effectively adding dozens of EMS units to their fleet without having to purchase or staff additional ambulances.
 In 2016, the FDNY launched a formal EMS fly-car program to reduce EMS response times; this practice was suspended in March 2020 due to the COVID-19 pandemic.
 The program received criticism from the FDNY EMS union, which argued that the fly-car program siphoned personnel and resources from the regular EMS ambulance service.
-Hatzalah, a Jewish volunteer EMS in New York City, operates a two-tiered dispatch model where EMTs and paramedics respond to a call in their fully equipped private vehicles acting as fly-cars, while an ambulance is brought for transport if necessary.
+The New York City branch of Hatzalah, a Jewish volunteer EMS program, operates a two-tiered dispatch model where EMTs and paramedics respond to a call in their fully equipped private vehicles acting as fly-cars, while an ambulance is brought for transport if necessary.

 In Israel, Magen David Adom and other EMS organizations use motorcycles as non-transporting EMS vehicles to reach patients.